 Following the diagram, measure your gate opening and cut a top and bottom board 1 inch shorter than this measurement.
 Cut two boards for the sides to the same height of the fence leaving enough gap at the bottom to allow the gate to swing when it's installed.

 Cut both types of fence wiring to fit the top and bottom boards, minus a couple inches so it fits with some space around the edges.
 Attach the wire to the top and bottom boards so it fits squarely.
 Attach the side boards to the top and bottom so they squeeze the wire tight between them.

 Cut 2 more boards for the top and bottom so they fit snuggly between the side boards.
 Attach the new boards to the first top and bottom so they squeeze the wire tightly between them.

 Turn the gate over and cut 2 more boards to fit snuggly between the top and bottom boards.
-Attach these last two boards to finish the gate and then use strap type hinges to hang it so it swing into the interior of the garden.
+Attach these last two boards to finish the gate and then use T-strap hinges to hang it so it swings out.
 Also, install two slide bolt type gate latches to top and bottom of the gate and drill holes in the mating post to secure the opening.
-You could use just one latch at the top, but a second at the bottom will prevent any animals from pushing their way through.
+You could use just one latch at the top, but a second at the bottom will prevent any animals from squeezing their way through.

-Attach a single strand wire at the top corner next to the hinge and stretch it to the center of the gate.
-Install a turnbuckle at the center and stretch another single strand wire to the bottom corner on the opposite side of the gate.
-The turnbuckle will allow for adjusting the gate to keep it fitting squarely in the fence opening.
+Attach a single strand of wire at the top corner next to the hinge and stretch it diagonally to the center of the gate.
+Install a turnbuckle to the end and stretch another single strand of wire diagonally to the bottom corner on the opposite side of the gate.
+The turnbuckle will allow for adjusting the gate over time to keep it fitting squarely in the fence opening.